 - Coconut (especially toasted coconut)

 THIS IS A DENSE CAKE.
-This flourless chocolate cake won’t rise much at all, and it’ll be very fudgy and rich (somewhere between fudge and a brownie).
+This flourless chocolate cake won’t rise much at all, and it’ll be very fudgy and rich (somewhere between a truffle and a brownie).
 That’s the beauty of flourless chocolate cake.
 It’s a little bit different, and it’s SO GOOD.
 Don’t panic if it doesn’t puff up much in the oven.
 That’s exactly how it’s supposed to be.

 IT FREEZES LIKE A DREAM!
 You can slice and freeze flourless chocolate cake with no trouble, which means it’s great for making ahead of time (or pulling out a single slice on a day when it would hit the spot).
 Similarly, you can make the raspberry sauce ahead of time.
 You can freeze it, or refrigerate it.

-The trick is to use parchment paper.
+- Use Parchment Paper.
+If you’re using a regular pan, the trick is to use parchment paper.
 First, grease your pan (or spray it with nonstick spray).
 Cut two long strips of parchment and make an “X” on the bottom of the pan.
 Fold them over the edge of the pan a bit so they don’t flop right into your batter.
 Then, layer in a circle that’s been cut to fit the bottom of your pan (I just trace the pan on parchment and cut it out) and pour in your batter.
 When the cake has cooled a few minutes on a cooling rack, you’ll use the “X” strips as handles to lift the cake out.

 Flourless Chocolate Cake (Dairy Free, Gluten Free)